-External, Ext TTL and Manual also trigger the burst Chirp and Noise source waveforms.
+External, Ext TTL and Manual also trigger the burst Chirp, Noise, and arbitrary source waveforms.

 Source triggers synchronously with the source waveform.
 The source runs continuously and Source Trigger synchronizes the time record with the source waveform.
 Source Trigger is not valid for swept sine measurements.